 Click photos to enlarge.

-a delicate man
+A delicate man

 “Dry and a little deadpan, with just enough salt and weirdness sprinkled in.” —the AV Club